-In this guide we cover every transport option from Tbilisi to Omalo, the main settlement in Tusheti, including 2026 road conditions, costs, safety advice, and scenic stops along the way.
+Below are the transport options from Tbilisi to Omalo, the main settlement in Tusheti, with 2026 road conditions, costs, safety advice, and scenic stops along the way.

 Key Facts About the Tusheti Road